starcev/textX-extensions/README.md

 # TextX-extensions

-This project enable you to create extension for Visual Studio Code, which support text coloring and/or code outline for dsl languages wirtten in textX.
+This project enable you to create extension for Visual Studio Code editor, which support text coloring and code outline for dsl languages wirtten in textX.
+More about textX is available at: http://www.igordejanovic.net/textX/

 ## Getting Started